Boldilox/RPG-OOP-Game-/README.md

 - Programming Language: Used C++ throughout this project.

-# Installation and Running the Game:
+# Running the Game:
+Use Makefile to copy the commands in the terminal to compile and run the game.

 # Refrences: